 In addition to considering the impact DER have on other customers, it is also important to consider the impact to the utility.
 DER introduces potential system planning complications to the utility, particularly if the resource exports to the grid.
 The utility may need to upgrade distribution equipment if circuits become exporters to the rest of the grid and begin acting as step up facilities.
-The utility is still required to maintain and upgrade the system as necessary to ensure reliability, which can be complicated by DER_and the number variety of DER options available to installed by customers.
+The utility is still required to maintain and upgrade the system as necessary to ensure reliability, which can be complicated by DER.
 The utility, or other entity responsible for operations, needs to take the impact of DER into account, though there may not be significant information flow from the DER to the utility.
 To the extent that DER does reduce investment in any portion of the system, this lowers the utility's rate base, and therefore the amount of return.
 Additional complications have been discussed previously in the context of the impacts on other customers.